CorruptedByCPU/Barebones-Kernel-C-x86-64/README.md

         $ ./qemu

-Proper execution will show you a green sign mark on center of screen :)
+Proper execution will show you a green sign mark at center of screen :)

 <p align="center">
   <img src="https://blackdev.org/shot/barebones.png" />